SonarSource/gh-action-lt-backlog/CreateCardForIssue/ReadMe.md

 # CreateCardForIssue

-Crate card for issue in selected column.
-Typically used to add issue on Kanban when it's milestoned.
+Create a card for issue in the configured column.
+Typically used to add an issue on Kanban when it's milestoned.

 ## Inputs